 Many of the most common transmission problems begin because a leak occurs somewhere in the system.
 A leak can occur for many reasons, including a damaged transmission oil pan, a deteriorated pan gasket or a loose or damaged oil cooler line.
 Resulting low fluid levels can lead to slipping, hard shifts, overheating, or shifting into the wrong gear, all of which can be serious problems that warrant immediate attention.

 Transmission Fluid: What It’s Saying

 One of the best ways to know what your transmission is up to is by closely monitoring your fluid.
-The fluid color and odor can indicate that your transmission needs servicing well before it causes a problem.
+The fluid color and odor can indicate that your vehicle needs a transmission flush well before it causes a problem.

 - Clean fluid with no odor – Fluid that is completely clean and has little to no odor means your transmission is probably working great and should be serviced at the regularly scheduled time.

 - Slightly brown with slightly burnt odor – A deepening color and burnt odor indicate the fluid is starting to burn and needs to be serviced.
 A complete fluid exchange is recommended as soon as possible.

 - Brown with deeply burnt odor – Your fluid is burnt and you will likely experience transmission problems soon if you are not already.
 A transmission repair is likely in your future.